What Are Common Mistakes to Avoid When Filing a Hurricane Damage Insurance Claim?

 Is It Really a Mistake to File a Claim Quickly After a Hurricane?

-Filing quickly is not the mistake of filing without documentation.
+Filing quickly is not the mistake; filing without documentation is.
 Florida law requires prompt notice of loss to preserve your coverage rights, so delay in reporting carries its own risks.
 The mistake is notifying your insurer before you have photographed and documented every inch of damage, from roof damage and broken windows to interior water intrusion, damaged personal property, and structural concerns.

 Once the insurer’s adjuster arrives, the damage narrative begins to be written.
 If you haven’t already created your own thorough, independent evidentiary record, you lose control of that narrative before the process has barely begun.